 Pongal is both the name of a harvest festival in South India, as well as a rice porridge served to celebrate the festival.
-There are two kinds of Pongal (the food): Ven Pongal, or butter Pongal, savory, spiced with curry leaves, cumin, and whole peppercorns or Chakkara Pongal, sweet, spiced with cardamom, and studded with raisins and cashews.
+There are two kinds of pongal (the food): ven pongal (or butter pongal) is savory, spiced with curry leaves, cumin, and whole peppercorns; and chakkara pongal (jaggery pongal), which is sweet, spiced with cardamom, and studded with raisins and cashews.
 Yellow split mung beans are added, which dissolve into the rice, adding richness and protein.

-We’ve streamlined the traditional Chakkara Pongal recipe, replaced the rice with steel-cut oats, increased the fruit and nuts, and cut back drastically on the sugar, transforming this traditional festive dessert into an everyday wholesome breakfast, packed with fiber, protein, and healthy fats.
+Anyways, we’ve streamlined the traditional chakkara pongal recipe, replaced the rice with steel-cut oats, increased the fruit and nuts, and cut back drastically on the sugar, transforming this traditional festive dessert into an everyday wholesome breakfast, packed with fiber, protein, and healthy fats.
 This recipe can easily be halved or doubled.

 |1 C steel-cut oats||½ C cashews or other nuts|